ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+* Oct 2023: Our review on robotic perception of transparent objects has been accepted to the IEEE Transactions on Artificial Intelligence, congratulations to Jiaqi and the team! [[paper link]](https://arxiv.org/abs/2304.00157)
+* Sep 2023: I am promoted to Reader, thanks to all the RPL group members, collaborators, colleagues and funders!
 * Sep 2023: Our work on Inverse Image Frequecy to improve long-tailed recognition has been accepted to the IEEE Transactions on Image Processing, congratulations to Kostas and the team!
 * July 2023: Our work on GelFinger, the first multi-angle optical tactile sensor, has been accepted to RA-L, congratulations to Zhonglin and the team!
 * July 2023: Our BridgeAI project has been funded.